We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Provided there are no complications, your heat rash should disappear within a few days of starting home treatment.

 The rate it takes to disappear depends on how severe the rash was initially and whether you’re treating it effectively.
-If your rash gets worse after a few days, you may need to speak to a healthcare provider.
+If your rash worsens after a few days, you may need to speak to a healthcare provider.

 While there are a number of effective home remedies for heat rash, you might need a doctor’s guidance if any complications occur.